kanpov/Utopia/README.md

 # Install

-Full releases aren't ready yet, but previews are available right [here](https://github.com/RedGrapefruit09/Utopia/releases), on this repository.
+Full releases are not ready yet, but you can try out previews.
-You must have:

-1. All the mandatory dependencies (see the release descriptions)
-2. The mod itself
-3. Fabric API
-4. A working Fabric Minecraft instance

-To run this mod properly.
+Go to the [GitHub releases page](https://github.com/RedGrapefruit09/Utopia/releases) and pick the latest release.
+Now just follow the How to Use instructions, and you should be fine.